theahaco/admin-sep/README.md

 ## Future Considerations

-A simple macro could then be used to indicate where or not the method requires elevated permissions; it could also put a comment indicating the access control allowing downstream tooling to filter just normal user methods.
+A simple macro could then be used to indicate where or not the method requires elevated permissions; it could also put into the comments indicating the access control allowing downstream tooling to filter normal user methods.